 The FTCA provides that a tort claim against the United States "shall be forever barred" unless it is presented to the "appropriate Federal agency within two years after such claim accrues" and then brought to federal court "within six months" after the agency acts on the claim.
 28 U.S.C. § 2401(b); United States v.
 Kwai Fun Wong, 135 S. Ct.
 1625, 1629 (2015).
 In Kwai Fun Wong, the United States Supreme Court resolved a split among the circuits and held that the time limitations contained in § 2401(b) are not jurisdictional.
 Id. at 1632-33.
 "The time limits in the FTCA are just time limits, nothing more."
 Id. at 1633.
 Taking into account Kwai Fun Wong's holding, other district courts have determined that the plaintiff's failure to comply with the FTCA's statute of limitations is an affirmative defense, which the defendant has the burden of establishing.
 See, e.g., Saofaigaalii v.
-United States,

-No. 14-00455 SOM/KSC, 2016 WL 3527095, at 6 (D. Haw.
+United States, No. 14-00455 SOM/KSC, 2016 WL 3527095, at \6 (D. Haw.
 June 23, 2016); Crowder v.
-Hansen, No. 15-CV-3216 (MJD/HB), 2016 WL 4870621, at 7 (D. Minn.
+Hansen, No. 15-CV-3216 (MJD/HB), 2016 WL 4870621, at \7 (D. Minn.
 July 29, 2016).
 Because the issue is being presented on a motion to dismiss under Rules 12(b)(1) and (6), the defense must appear on the face of the complaint.
 See Richmond, Fredericksburg & Potomac R. Co. v.
 Forst, 4 F.3d 244, 250 (4th Cir.
 1993) ("A motion under Rule 12(b)(6) is intended to test the legal adequacy of the complaint, and not to address the merits of any affirmative defenses.
 In the limited circumstances where the allegations of the complaint give rise to an affirmative defense, the defense may be raised under Rule 12(b)(6), but only if it clearly appears on the face of the complaint.").

 "The general accrual rule for FTCA claims is the "injury-occurrence rule," where the tort claim accrues on the date of injury."
 Bayless v.
 United States, 767 F.3d 958, 964 (10th Cir.
 2014).
-The "discovery rule" is an exception and applies to "protect plaintiffs who are blamelessly unaware of their claim because the injury has not yet manifested itself or because the facts establishing a causal link between the injury and the medical malpractice are in the control of the tortfeasor or otherwise not evident."
+The "discovery rule" is an exception and applies to "'protect plaintiffs who are blamelessly unaware of their claim because the injury has not yet manifested itself or because the facts establishing a causal link between the injury and the medical malpractice are in the control of the tortfeasor or otherwise not evident."
 Id. (quoting Diaz v.
 United States, 165 F.3d 1337, 1339 (11th Cir.
 1999)).
 In cases applying the discovery rule, the date of accrual is when a reasonably diligent plaintiff knows or should have known of both the existence of and cause of the injury.
 Id.

-Plaintiff claims that he was unaware of Wisner's misconduct or his emotional injury until the VA contacted "Wisner victims."
+Plaintiffs claim that they were unaware of Wisner's misconduct or his emotional injury until late 2014, when the VA contacted "Wisner victims."
 (Doc.
-42, at 27.)
-According to plaintiff, his emotional injury occurred when he had knowledge that Wisner's intent may have been to exploit plaintiff as well as treat him.
+25, at 35.)
+According to plaintiffs, the emotional injury occurred when they had knowledge that Wisner's intent may have been to exploit J.H. as well as treat him.

-Defendant maintains that plaintiff has not shown that he could not have reasonably known of his injury at the time of Wisner's improper examinations and questioning.
-Defendant states that the information plaintiff received was likely a letter mailed to plaintiff by the VA alerting him to Wisner's misconduct.
-But this letter does not specifically identify plaintiff or refer to plaintiff's care.
-At this stage, the court finds that defendant-as opposed to plaintiff-has not met its burden.
-Defendant fails to show how plaintiff was aware of his emotional injury prior to the VA releasing information that indicated that Wisner's physical examinations were improper.
-The court does not find as a matter of law that the discovery rule is inapplicable to save plaintiff's claims from the two-year statute of limitations under § 2401(b).
+At this stage, the court finds that defendant has not met its burden.
+Defendant fails to show how plaintiffs were aware of their emotional injury prior to the VA releasing information that indicated that Wisner's physical examinations were improper.
+The court does not find as a matter of law that the discovery rule is inapplicable to save plaintiffs' claims from the two-year statute of limitations under § 2401(b).